THE MEANING OF HUMAN-COMPUTER INTERACTION

 In order to avoid that HCI will mainly contribute to the growth of discontent at the edge of HCI-luddism, allurement for criminal organizations, and consequent challenges to a growing hodgepodge of "security industries" leading to an analogue of a (cyber) "arms race", we have to acknowledge that knowledge cannot be reduced to computerized logic or so-called Leibnizian inquiring systems.
 One cannot by logical means prevent the breakdown of logical chains and networks.
 I can now, in an apparently utopian attitude, add that what has been expressed in the present text is the ultimate ex-ante preventive measure.

-Let me terminate by reminding that the ongoing computerization of digitalization of society means that an increasing number of elders get handicapped by not being able to necessary daily tasks requiring digital “dexterity”.
+Let me terminate by also reminding that the ongoing computerization of digitalization of society means that an increasing number of elders get handicapped by not being able to necessary daily tasks requiring digital “dexterity”.
 The first consequence of beginning dementia besides failures of memory is the weakening of logical thinking, which is hidden behind vague expressions such as Experiencing memory loss - poor judgment - and confusion, Trouble handling money responsibly and paying bills, or Taking longer to complete normal daily tasks.

 My experience is that, among all this, the weak link is elementary logical thinking.
 A man I know has a neighbor that at the age of 75-76 after successfully having used regular mail, cellular phone and computer suddenly could no longer pay his bills that he had processed manually by regular mail.
 He hoped that he could put all business letters and invoices in an envelope and mail them to his bank that would take care of the rest.
 Since his closest relatives live in other cities he began to rely on his neighbor who could take photos of all correspondence and send it digitally to the man’s son who succeeded in arranging being a proxy with an authorized own digital contact with his father’s bank and pay his bills digitally.
 All this in expectation that the father in the future will move to live near the son.
 All this affecting also those who are not yet victims of beginning dementia recalls what I did already write above and repeat now as a description of what is like an ongoing societal experiment right now: